Paddle sports and boating safety 101

 Here are some general water safety tips for anyone planning to paddle, boat, swim or play in the water this summer.

-1. Always wear life jackets.
+1. Always wear life jackets when in/near open water.

-You may be thinking “I know how to swim.
+You may be thinking, “I know how to swim.
 Why do I need a life jacket?”

 But being able to swim won’t necessarily help in chilly Washington waters, which average 50–55 degrees year-round.
 Water this cold can dangerously lower body temperature, making your limbs numb and swimming difficult.